Privacy Policy and Data Protection

 - security measures

-Certain digital providers (Google LLC, Meta Platforms Inc.) may involve transfers outside the United Kingdom.
+Certain digital providers, including Google LLC and Meta Platforms Inc., may involve transfers outside the UK.

 - Standard Contractual Clauses